QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 $$ (eq:vcrformula)

-**Summary:** We have  introduced the constrained-to-a-constant $\mu$ government in order to highlight  time-variation of
+**Remark:** We have  introduced the constrained-to-a-constant $\mu$ government in order eventually to discuss the   time-variation of
-$\mu_t$ as a telltale sign of  time inconsistency of a Ramsey plan.
+$\mu_t$ under a Ramsey plan  as a telltale sign of it  **time inconsistency**.

 ## Markov Perfect Governments

-We now  alter the timing protocol by assuming  a sequence of government policymakers.
+We now describe yet another timing protocol.

+In this one, there is  sequence of government policymakers.

 A time $t$ government chooses $\mu_t$ and expects all future governments to set
 $\mu_{t+j} = \bar \mu$.